 HISTORY: Euthanized because of generalized chronic dermatitis

-HISTOPATHOLOGIC DESCRIPTION: Haired skin: Multifocally within the dermis there is perifolliculitis composed of moderate numbers of lymphocytes, plasma cells, macrophages, and fewer neutrophils.
-Inflammatory cells occasionally infiltrate and partially disrupt follicular epithelium (interface mural folliculitis), and there is hydropic degeneration and single-cell necrosis of follicular epithelial cells.
-Filling and expanding follicles are segments of arthropods, up to 40 um in diameter and 200 um in length, with a thin, eosinophilic, chitinous exoskeleton, short jointed appendages, a hemocoel, striated muscle, and digestive and reproductive tracts.
-There are few pigment-laden melanomacrophages surrounding follicles (pigmentary incontinence).
+HISTOPATHOLOGIC DESCRIPTION: Haired skin: There is multifocal perifolliculitis centered predominantly on the follicular isthmus and extending to the infundibulum composed of moderate numbers of lymphocytes, plasma cells, macrophages, and fewer neutrophils admixed with moderate numbers of melanomacrophages (pigmentary incontinence).
+Inflammatory cells occasionally infiltrate and partially disrupt follicular epithelium and there is hydropic degeneration and single-cell necrosis of follicular epithelial cells (interface mural folliculitis).
+Filling and expanding follicles are multiple cross and tangential sections of arthropods up to 40 um in diameter and 200 um in length with a thin, eosinophilic, chitinous exoskeleton; short, jointed appendages; a hemocoel; striated muscle; and digestive and reproductive tracts.
 Diffusely, there is moderate follicular and epidermal hyperplasia with orthokeratotic hyperkeratosis.
-Apocrine glands are mildly ectatic, occasionally hyperplastic and filled with varying amounts necrotic debris.
+There is mild superficial, often perivascular, lymphoplasmacytic and histiocytic dermatitis.
+Apocrine glands are mildly ectatic, occasionally hyperplastic, and filled with varying amounts of necrotic debris.

 Tongue: No significant lesions.

-MORPHOLOGIC DIAGNOSIS: Haired skin: Dermatitis, perifolliculitis, and interface mural folliculitis, lymphoplasmacytic and histiocytic, chronic, multifocal, moderate, with epidermal and follicular hyperplasia, hyperkeratosis, and intrafollicular mites, etiology consistent with Demodex canis, German shepherd dog, canine.
+MORPHOLOGIC DIAGNOSIS: Haired skin: Perifolliculitis and interface mural folliculitis, lymphoplasmacytic and histiocytic, chronic, multifocal, moderate, with epidermal and follicular hyperplasia, hyperkeratosis, superficial perivascular lymphoplasmacytic dermatitis, and intrafollicular mites, etiology consistent with Demodex canis, German shepherd dog, canine.